Hirescape

 Business Outcomes

-In order to gauge the success of our product we decided upon two variables that would be the main indicators.
+In order to gauge the success of our product we decided upon two variables that would be the main indicators:

-Jobs are filled and Customer Retention From these we were able to frame out the paths user would ideally need to take to reach these desired end goals.
+From these we were able to frame out the paths user would ideally need to take to reach these desired end goals.

 Sprint 1 Business Outcomes